 Henry Wilson’s opposition to slavery drove him to enter politics.
 “Freedom and slavery are now arrayed against each other,” he declared in 1844.
 “We must destroy slavery, or it will destroy liberty.”
 In 1855 the Massachusetts legislature elected Wilson to the Senate where he joined the new Republican Party.
 Wilson influenced Civil War legislation as chairman of the Military Affairs Committee and continued to call for the abolition of slavery.
 In April 1862 Congress passed and the president signed the DC Emancipation Act, originally written by Wilson, freeing slaves in the nation’s capital.
-Wilson introduced the first post-war civil rights bill in 1865 and influenced Congress’s passage of constitutional amendments to guarantee citizenship rights to African Americans.
+Wilson introduced the first post war civil rights bill in 1865 and influenced Congress’s passage of constitutional amendments to guarantee citizenship rights to African Americans.
 Elected vice president in 1873, he became ill shortly after taking office and died on November 22, 1875.
-The Senate commissioned a marble bust of Wilson in 1885, as recognition for his service to the institution, marking the beginning of the Vice Presidential Bust Collection.
+The Senate commissioned a marble bust of Wilson in 1885 in recognition of his service to the institution, marking the beginning of the Vice Presidential Bust Collection.

 Known as the "silver senator," William Stewart represented the people of Nevada for more than 20 years in the Senate.
 The Gold Rush brought Stewart west where he amassed a fortune as a mining litigator.
 He settled in Nevada and entered politics.
 Stewart was an instrumental figure in the state's 1863 constitutional convention and he became Nevada's first senator in 1865.
 As a senator, he drafted the final version of the 15th Amendment, and, famously, employed Mark Twain as a personal secretary.
 In 1875, Stewart retired to private practice in Nevada, only to return to the Senate in 1887.
 He ran as a Silver Party candidate in 1892 and 1898 because he opposed the Republican Party's position on demonetizing silver, though he ultimately rejoined the Republican caucus in 1899.
-As chairman of the Committee on Pacific Railroads and the Committee on Indian Affairs, Senator Stewart advocated western interests such as regional economic development, safer mining practices and land irrigation rights.
+As chairman of the Committee on Pacific Railroads and the Committee on Indian Affairs, Senator Stewart advocated western interests such as regional economic development, safer mining practices, and land irrigation rights.

 Senator Robert Wagner of New York (1877-1953) authored sweeping legislation that dramatically changed the American social and economic landscape.
 As chairman of the New York Assembly State Factory Investigation Committee from 1911 to 1915, he had investigated the tragic Triangle Shirtwaist Factory fire and other industrial hazards.
 These experiences sharpened his commitment to reform.
 Elected to the U.S. Senate in 1926, Wagner became chairman of the Senate Banking and Currency Committee during the New Deal era.
 Two of his most notable accomplishments were enacted into law in 1935--the Social Security Act provided old-age pensions to Americans, and the Wagner Labor Act guaranteed labor's right to organize and bargain collectively.
 "Whether you like his laws or deplore them," one journalist noted, "he has placed on the books legislation more important and far-reaching than any American in history since the days of the founding fathers."
 Senator Wagner was also a leading proponent of federal anti-lynching legislation.
-Recently, the United States Senate bestowed a unique honor on Senator Robert Wagner, voting to add his portrait to a very select collection in the Senate Reception Room.
+In 2000 the United States Senate bestowed a unique honor on Senator Robert Wagner, voting to add his portrait to a very select collection in the Senate Reception Room.